 Beach – by Bobbi Brown

-This one is spot on when it comes to embracing the salt, sand, and the Coppertone thing – with a dash of floor cleaner.
+This one is spot on when it comes to embracing the salt, sand, and the Coppertone thing (although oddly, minus the Coppertone) – with a dash of floor cleaner.
 It’s fresh, but not clean, and very literal.
 Actually I’m impressed with how organic and literal it is.
 Being a completely artificial composition from a conservative brand, I admit I was not expecting such realism.
 I’m not sure how long I would want to smell it on my person, however.
 This perfume comes up consistently in the popular choice for beach scents.

 Coconut – by the Body Shop